 We have enjoyed an awful lot of success when purchasing very lightly raced horses from big training yards, given they have to sell numerous horses each and every year to make way for the new cohort of yearlings.
 Just occasionally, lightly raced horses who have shown form on the track, but not quite enough form to convince their current owner and trainer that they could prove able to win big races, slip through the big yard net.
 Recent examples of our inexpensive, lightly raced horse purchases from big yards are Tawdeea (11,000gns from Hamdan Al Maktoum) who subsequently won 4 races for us and £117,275 including the prestigious Old Newton Cup at Haydock.
-G Force (25,000gns from Richard Hannon) who won 3 races for us, including the Group 1 Haydock Park Cup and was crowned Champion 3yo Sprinter of 2014 and the wonderful 7-time winner and Carlisle Bell record time hero Waarif (23,000gns from Hamdan Al Maktoum) who, purchased rated 82 is now 100, having won 5 races including the famous Carlisle Bell and £91,061 in prize money.
-He's still going strong and looks a listed performer in the making for 2019.
+G Force (25,000gns from Richard Hannon) who won 3 races for us, including the Group 1 Haydock Park Cup and was crowned Champion 3yo Sprinter of 2014 and the wonderful 7-time winner and Carlisle Bell record time hero Waarif (23,000gns from Hamdan Al Maktoum).

 David O'Meara has made a career out of training horses, seemingly past their sell by dates at big yards.
 He trained all three of the horses quoted above as well as Penitent for us, who we purchased for 40,000gns from William Haggas and Cheveley Park, who went on to win two Group 2's and be placed 2nd in the Group 1 Prix de la Forêt, at Longchamp on Arc Day.